ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ## Future work

-The most lacking significant improvement is the use of a battery instead of a power supply, and even a rechargable one.
+The most lacking significant improvement is the use of a rechargeable battery instead of a power supply.
 Future work for visual content capabilities includes video capture and playback, and a photo burst capability.
 Lastly, the GUI could be further developed to edit images stored in memory.

 ## List of similar projects